-Modesto news reports that the parents of a 27-year-old Sacramento man, Patrick O’Connor, have filed a wrongful death claim, with Sacramento personal injury lawyers, against the driver of the car that caused the 2010 hit-and-run fatality.
-O’Connor was riding his bike just west of Turlock when Vanessa Carillo, a 23 year-old-woman, collided with the bicyclist and left the scene.
+Modesto news reports that the parents of a 27-year-old Sacramento man, Patrick O’Connor, have filed a wrongful death claim.
+It was filed with Sacramento personal injury lawyers, against the driver of the car that caused the 2010 hit-and-run fatality.
+O’Connor was riding his bike just west of Turlock when he was hit.
+Vanessa Carillo, a 23 year-old-woman, collided with the bicyclist and left the scene.

-Where the reckless or careless conduct of another leads to personal injury or death, it may be possible to recover compensation.
+Sometimes reckless or careless conduct of another leads to personal injury or death.
+It may be possible to recover compensation.

-Here, the wrongful death suit is not only against the driver but also names Carillo’s parents and a sergeant of the Stanislaus County Sheriff’s department as defendants in the case.
+Here, the wrongful death suit is not only against the driver.
+It also names Carillo’s parents and a sergeant of the Stanislaus County Sheriff’s department as defendants in the case.

-This wrongful death complaint in this instance alleges that the parents were negligent in their actions and that the sergeant obstructed the investigation based on his alleged relationship with the driver.
+This wrongful death complaint in this instance alleges that the parents were negligent in their actions.
+Furthermore, it states that the sergeant obstructed the investigation based on his alleged relationship with the driver.

 According to the complaint during the investigation, the sergeant “provided advice and counsel to defendant Vanessa Carrillo in an attempt to evade, avoid, and minimize the consequences of her criminal act.”

 The complaint further states that Nuno asked a California Highway Patrol officer and his sergeant not to perform any field sobriety tests on Vanessa Carrillo or require her to take a chemical test to determine if she was under the influence at the time of the collision.
 None were performed.